-Our main results in Theorem~\ref{th:main_result_d}, Theorem~\ref{th:main_result_tv}, and Theorem~\ref{th:main_result_beta} characterize the maximum number of reliable and covert bits defined above \modified{for \ac{PPM}} as a function of the channel characteristics and the block length $n$.
+Our main results in Theorem~\ref{th:main_result_d}, Theorem~\ref{th:main_result_tv}, and Theorem~\ref{th:main_result_beta} characterize the maximum number of reliable and covert bits defined above as a function of the channel characteristics and the blocklength $n$.
 In all cases, the first and second terms behave as $\Theta\left(\smash{n^{\frac{1}{2}}}\right)$ and $\Theta\left(\smash{n^{\frac{1}{4}}}\right)$, respectively, as expected; nevertheless, the constant behind $\Theta(\cdot)$ is metric-specific. \begin{theorem} For $\epsilon \in ]0, 1[$ and $\delta>0$, we have

 with